duesee/plt/README.md

 ... and using a GML viewer such as [yEd].
 (Don't forget to apply an auto-layout.)

-But it already parses all of MLS' syntax.
+> [!WARNING]

-Note: This tool is not really tested and might produce invalid GML/GV output.
+> This tool is not thoroughly tested and might produce invalid GML/GV output.
 Use at your own risk!

 # Example